zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `rbac.create` | Configures RBAC. | true
-`prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | false `prometheus.port` | Configures the port to scrape the metrics. | 9113
+`prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | false `prometheus.port` | Configures the port to scrape the metrics. | 9113 `prometheus.scheme` | Configures the HTTP scheme to use for connections to the Prometheus endpoint. | http `prometheus.secret` | The namespace / name of a Kubernetes TLS Secret.
+If specified, this secret is used to secure the Prometheus endpoint with TLS connections. | ""

 ## Notes